geoserver/geoserver-history/src/release/README.txt

 GeoServer 1.7.7 (October 12, 2009)
 ----------------------------------

-The either release of 1.7.x fixes teh following new features and fixes:
+The eighth release of 1.7.x fixes teh following new features and fixes:

   * Further enhancements to the REST API
   * Memory leak making GetMap requests